-Proposer Client History Complete the following tables that document the Proposer’s client history in each Project Area during the past three (3) years, including 2017, as referenced in the Minimum Qualifications (Section I.F. in the RFP).
-Provide at least one (1) and no more than four (4) clients per category.
+Proposer Client History Complete the following tables that document the Proposer’s client history in each Project Area during the past three (3) years, including 2017, as referenced in the Minimum Qualifications (Section I.E. in the RFP).
+Provide at least two (2) and no more than four (4) clients per category.
 Include:

 The name of the client (organization, governmental agency or educational facility).